Jury finds teacher guilty of sexual exploitation of Indee student

 District Court Judge John Bauercamper had thanked the jurors for their efforts in the “very difficult” case.

 Schwartz, 38, of Waterloo, was convicted of sexual exploitation by a school employee by a pattern, practice or scheme.
-She now faces five years in prison, but is on release from jail until her sentencing hearing, which is not yet scheduled.
+She now faces five years in prison, but is on release from jail until her sentencing hearing.

 The jury began deliberations at 8 a.m. at the Buchanan County Courthouse.
 The verdict was read at 2:45 p.m.